lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--table-caption title="Query result for example 'values statement with multi column result set'"-->

 <h3>More topics</h3>
-For further details about the clauses used in a *values clause*, refer to the following topics:
+For more information about the clauses that are used in a *values clause*, see the following topics:
 * [expression](#expression)
 * [identifier](#identifier)